Voter Guide

 Ways to vote

-The future is in your hands.
-It’s time to make your voice heard in the April 2 Presidential Primary election!
+The future of New York is in your hands.
+It’s time to make your voice heard in the June Primary Election.

 There are three ways to cast your vote: